 I want to add another device (or change my settings), but I selected "Trust this device."
 How do I do this?

 The “Trust this device” option is tied to a specific browser on one computer.
 You can open a different browser and/or log in on a different device, which will require you to authenticate.
-You should then be able to access the settings for your Duo account from the menu options on the left side of the Duo screen.
+You will then be able to access the settings for your Duo account and manage your devices.
 In Chrome and Safari, you can also open an incognito/private window.
 (Ctrl+Shift+N or Cmd+Shift+N).

 What is a security key?
 Where can I get one?

-A security key is a small USB device that you plug into your computer’s USB port to authenticate to Duo.
+A security key is a small USB device that you can purchase and plug into your computer’s USB port to authenticate with Duo.
 It is used to approve Duo requests instead of using a phone.
-Security keys can be requested by submitting a support request.
-Keys are also available for purchase from the Smith College Computer Store.
+Security keys can be purchased or be requested from ITS for use in special circumstances by submitting a a ticket to User Support or emailing ithelp@smith.edu.

 I’m traveling abroad and won’t be able to use cell service.
 What are my options?

-If you won't have access to a phone, contact User Support to request a security key before you leave.
+If you won't have access to a phone or Wi-Fi, contact User Support to request a security key before you leave.
 They will help you register the key as a new device.
-Setup is fast, easy, and does not require a push, text, or callback for verification.
+Setup is fast, easy, and does not require a push for verification.

 If you’re already away and don’t have other options, contact IT User Support.